samuelmaddock/electron-browser-shell/packages/electron-chrome-extensions/README.md

 ### electron
 - Usage of Electron's `webRequest` API will prevent `chrome.webRequest` listeners from being called.
 - Chrome extensions are not supported in non-persistent/incognito sessions.
-- `chrome.webNavigation.onDOMContentLoaded` is only emitted for the top frame until [support for iframes](https://github.com/electron/electron/issues/27344) is added.

 ## License